dropship1/master/README.txt

 cd master/build
  cmake.exe -G"Visual Studio 15 2017 Win64" ..
 This will put everything into the build directory and you run from there.
+If you want to disable the console/debug output for release mode for opengl that is in openglcontext.hpp and .ccp you need to pass in the flag to cmake to turn it off (Its on by default) and this will undefine the preprocessor definition cmake.exe -DDebug_Opengl=OFF -G"Visual Studio 15 2017 Win64" ..